 The exemption also applies to tangible personal property that makes a chemical or physical change in the product being manufactured and is necessary and essential in the manufacturing process.
 Some items, such as hand tools, are excluded from the exemption.
 A hammer, for example, is taxable even if it is used in fabricating a product for sale.

 The manufacturing exemption applies to machinery or equipment that causes a physical or chemical change in a product in order to make it saleable.
-The manufacturing process generally begins with the first stage of production.
+The manufacturing process begins with the first stage of production.
 Typically, the first activity that changes raw materials or ingredients of the product begins the manufacturing process.
 The manufacturing process ends when the product has the same physical properties as when sold or transferred by the manufacturer to another, including any packaging.

-The following items do not qualify for the manufacturing exemption or refund:
+The following items do not qualify for the manufacturing exemption: